Brand Analytics · Strategic Planning

 From Model to Communication Strategy

-The practical output of path analysis is not a research deliverable.
-It is a communication brief with a financial justification - and a strategy that holds across planning cycles rather than being rewritten from the most recent tracker wave.
+The practical output of path analysis is a communication brief with a financial justification - and a strategy that holds across planning cycles rather than being rewritten from the most recent tracker wave.

 Without the causal model, the annual brief is written from a dashboard filtered through internal opinion.
 The result is typically a brief that tries to move everything simultaneously, because no one can demonstrate which attribute is most important.
 With the model, the choice is explicit, the trade-off is quantified, and the success metric is set before the campaign begins.